pair_style lj/cut/dipole/cut command

 where epsilon and sigma are the standard LJ parameters, r_c is the cutoff, qi and qj are the charges on the two particles, pi and pj are the dipole moment vectors of the two particles, r is their separation distance, and the vector r = Ri - Rj is the separation vector between the two particles.
 Note that Eqq and Fqq are simply Coulombic energy and force, Fij = -Fji as symmetric forces, and Tij != -Tji since the torques do not act symmetrically.
 The shifted-force formula for the Lennard-Jones potential is reported in (Stoddard).
 The original (unshifted) formulas for the electrostatic potentials, forces and torques can be found in (Price).
 The shifted-force electrostatic potentials have been obtained by applying equation 5.13 of (Allen).
 The formulas for the corresponding forces and torques have been obtained by applying the ‘chain rule’ as in appendix C.3 of (Allen).

-Atoms with dipole moments should be integrated using the fix nve/sphere update dipole command to rotate the dipole moments.
+Atoms with dipole moments should be integrated using the fix nve/sphere update dipole or the fix nvt/sphere update dipole command to rotate the dipole moments.
+The omega option on the fix langevin command can be used to thermostat the rotational motion.
 The compute temp/sphere command can be used to monitor the temperature, since it includes rotational degrees of freedom.
-The atom_style dipole command should be used since it defines the point dipoles and their rotational state.
-The magnitude of the dipole moment for each type of particle can be defined by the dipole command or in the "Dipoles" section of the data file read in by the read_data command.
-Their initial orientation can be defined by the set dipole command or in the "Atoms" section of the data file.
+The atom_style hybrid dipole sphere command should be used since it defines the point dipoles and their rotational state.
+The magnitude and orientation of the dipole moment for each particle can be defined by the set command or in the “Atoms” section of the data file read in by the read_data command.

 The following coefficients must be defined for each pair of atoms types via the pair_coeff command as in the examples above, or in the data file or restart files read by the read_data or read_restart commands, or by mixing as described below: